Correct Approximation of IEEE 754 Floating-Point Arithmetic for Program Verification: Introduction

 In this section, we show how symbolic model checking can be used to either rule out or pinpoint the presence of these run-time anomalies in a software program by means of a simple but meaningful practical example.
-Floating-point constraint propagation has been fully implemented with the techniques presented in this paper in the commercial tool ECLAIR, \footnote{\url{https://bugseng.com/eclair}, last accessed on January~23rd, 2019.} developed and commercialized by BUGSENG.
+Floating-point constraint propagation has been fully implemented with the techniques presented in this paper in the commercial tool ECLAIR, \footnote{\url{https://bugseng.com/eclair}, last accessed on October~28th, 2021.} developed and commercialized by BUGSENG.
 ECLAIR is a generic platform for the formal verification of C/\Cplusplus{} and Java source code, as well as Java bytecode.
 The filtering algorithms described in the present paper are used in the C/\Cplusplus{} modules of ECLAIR that are responsible for semantic analysis based on abstract interpretation \cite{CousotC77}, automatic generation of test-cases, and symbolic model checking.
-The latter two are based on constraint satisfaction problems \cite{GotliebBR98,GotliebBR00}, whose solution is based on multi-interval refinement and is driven by labeling and backtracking search.
+The latter two are based on symbolic execution and constraint satisfaction problems \cite{GotliebBR98,GotliebBR00}, whose solution is based on multi-interval refinement and is driven by labeling and backtracking search.
+Indeed, the choice of ECLAIR as our target verification platform is mainly due to its use of constraint propagation for solving constraints generated by symbolic execution, which makes it easier to integrate the algorithms presented in this paper.
+However, such techniques are general, and could be used to solve the constraints generated by any symbolic execution engine.

 Constraints arising from the use of mathematical functions provided by C/\Cplusplus{} standard libraries are also supported.
 Unfortunately, most implementations of such libraries are not correctly rounded, which makes the realization of filtering algorithms for them rather challenging.
-In ECLAIR, propagation for such constraints is performed by exploiting the piecewise monotonicity properties of those functions, which are partially retained by all implementations we know of \cite{BagnaraCGB16TR,BagnaraCGB17}.
+In ECLAIR, propagation for such constraints is performed by exploiting the piecewise monotonicity properties of those functions, which are partially retained by all implementations we know of \cite{BagnaraCGB21}.